-Whether you’re planning to place a pumpkin in your front window or on your stoop this Halloween, venturing away from the city to find the perfect gourd makes for a more adventurous October.
+Whether you’re planning to place a pumpkin in your front window or on your stoop this Halloween, venturing away from the city to find the perfect gourd makes for a more adventurous autumn.
 And once you’ve caught a whiff of the crisp autumn air, and felt the crunch of colored leaves beneath your feet, you’ll probably be craving sweet pumpkin pie and crispy salted pumpkin seeds to snack on while basking in the glow of your creatively carved jack o’lantern.

 Each of the four farms we’ve chosen for pumpkin picking can be reached via train or bus from New York City, and each one will provide a taste of the country life while reminding you to soak up all that is autumn.

 1. Queens County Farm Museum | Queens | queensfarm.org

 Why the picking’s good: Dating back to 1967, this is New York City’s biggest swatch of peaceful farmland, covering 47-acres.
 Before you scramble to find a pumpkin, check out the charming old farm buildings.

 The Pumpkins: According to staffer Kristin Allocco, the farm grows some of its own pumpkins and supplements with some from other farms.
 To keep the pumpkins pretty, Allocco said they were picked early and brought into the greenhouse to mature.
 She offered an essential tip for keeping a pumpkin fresh once you’ve carved it: smooth Vaseline over the cuts.

 Special Events: The farm hosts several events throughout the season, including the free-to-attend Apple Festival, when the nation’s largest apple cobbler will be baked in a massive pan over a roaring fire, the Children’s Fall Festival, and a Haunted House.